How to Render Videos in the GoPro Fusion Studio App

 Your folder structure should look like this before going to the next step:

-Open Fusion Studio and select ADD MEDIA under "Find your 360 files"
+Open the GoPro Fusion Studio App and select ADD MEDIA under "Find your 360 files"

 A window will appear so you can select your footage.
 Select your specific session folder and click "Open".
 Make sure you DO NOT select the Back or Front folders.

-Fusion Studio will now import your footage and generate your previews...
+The GoPro Fusion Studio App will now import your footage and generate your previews...

 Preview and Edit